How Do I Get a Medical Cannabis Card?: A Comprehensive Guide

 To initiate a registration and start applying for a New Jersey Medical Marijuana Card, patients and caregivers (if applicable) need to create user accounts in njmcp.nj.gov using the information on their Attending Health Care Practitioner’s Statement provided to them by their medical cannabis health care provider.

-If a patient requires help getting their medicine from an Alternative Treatment Center, they can nominate up to two caregivers during the registration process.
+If patients require help getting their medicine from an Alternative Treatment Center, they can nominate up to two caregivers during registration.
 Once the program has approved a patient’s or caregiver’s registration, the patient or caregiver will get an email with payment instructions.

 The following paperwork must also be submitted:

 - A recent full-face, front facing photograph, taken within the last 60 days against a plain, white background

 - A government-issued photo ID, such as unexpired NJ driver’s license or New Jersey County ID showing patient’s name and current address

 - A proof of New Jersey residency, such as utility bill from the last 90 days